 Adding refrigerant should cost way less than that, dye is not required, and most importantly, my system was working perfectly.
 I tested it again after he left just to make sure, and it was working fine.
 What a joke.

-At least now I know how they can afford to do these tune-ups for so little.
 If you need to hire an HVAC contractor, my advice is to ask friends and family for a recommendation.
-Also, check out reviews on Angie's List, Yelp, and Google Local.
+Also, check out reviews on Angie's List, Yelp and Google Local.
 You get what you pay for.

 Author: Reuben Saltzman, Structure Tech Home Inspections